mrpostiga/imame4all/trunk/res/Applications/iMAME4all.app/readme.txt

 KNOWN PROBLEMS
 ------------------

+- Preferences couldn't be saved.
+Check for write permissions. chmod 777 if needed:
+  Just go to imame4all.app file in your iDevice directory and set the permissions to 777. also needs to be on the iMAME4ALL folder under /var/mobile/Media/ROMS. (recursive)

 - Not perfect sound or incomplete in some games.

 - Memory leaks.
 In case of errors, reset iOS and try again please ;-).

+- Some games listed could not work well.
+The MAME team could do any game not work between versions.

 INTERESTING WEBPAGES ABOUT MAME